Miksus/rocketry/docs/user_guide/index.rst

 ==========

 Welcome to Red Engine user guide.
-This section consists of basics to advanced topics ranging from task creation and scheduling to extending
+This section consists of basics to advanced topics about the Red Engine ecosystem.
-Red Engine.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

    tasks
-   scheduling
-   session_config
+   session
    conditions
    parameters
-   extensions
    loaders
    templates
    logging